-Theorems \ref{theoremintro-rigiditefeuilletagesminimaux}, \ref{theoremintro-deuxfeuillesfermees} and \ref{theoremintro-unefeuillefermee} advertise the general idea that closed singular constant curvature Lorentzian surfaces are much more rigid than their Riemannian counterparts.
-This rigidity will be a leitmotiv in this text, and finds its origin in the existence of the two lightlike foliations (such a preferred pair of transverse foliations does not exist for singular Riemannian surfaces).
+Theorems \ref{theoremintro-rigiditefeuilletagesminimaux}, \ref{theoremintro-existencefeuilletagesminimaux}, \ref{theoremintro-deuxfeuillesfermees} and \ref{theoremintro-unefeuillefermee} advertise the general idea that closed singular constant curvature Lorentzian surfaces are much more rigid than their Riemannian counterparts.
+This rigidity finds its origin in the existence of the two lightlike foliations (such a preferred pair of transverse foliations does not exist for singular Riemannian surfaces).
 As emphasized by an anonymous referee, we finally note that, the angle being determined by the area according to Gau{\ss}-Bonnet formula \eqref{equation-GaussBonnet}, the renormalization of the Lorentzian metrics yields a natural identification between the deformation spaces $\Deftheta$ of distinct angles.